MOTOROLA

 They were purchased in large numbers by forestry agencies, fire departments, civil defense and the military.
 They are very reliable and reasonably easy to work on, the chassis sections folding out like the pages of a book for service.
 The transistors are all metal cased early Germanium types, and the boards are positive ground.
 In the nicad-DC models, the power supply is a DC-DC converter so that the output is isolated and unrelated to the input, thus placing the case in contact with the grounded metal body of a 12 Volt negative ground vehicle will have no effect.

-Typical early numbering of these at the end of the second generation Research era (early 1957) would be H21-1 or P33-1, although since the majority of these pack sets were manufactured during the Twin-V era and later, the numbering would typically be H21AAM-1100 or H23AAM-1100, for example.
+Typical early numbering of these at the end of the second generation Research era (early 1957) would be H21-1 or P33-1, although since the majority of these pack sets were manufactured during the Twin-V era and later, the numbering would typically be H21AAC-1100 or H23AAC-1100, for example.
+I am not sure whether a Ni-Cad powered rechargeable was ever made for the -AAC series models.

 A few of these sets were available as special orders with multiple transmitters or multiple receivers for broadband operation.
 Quantities of these radios were leased to the U.S. government during the early years of the Vietnam conflict, and delivered to Saigon, where Motorola maintained a service depot near the airport.
 The government of the Republic of Vietnam also purchased quantities of these radios, as did the now defunct government of 1950's Cuba.